seascape-models/seascape_collaboration/README.md

 These should be written directly in GitHub.com (COMMAND + I in the desktop app) or on the mobile app.
 Note that you can assign parts of an issue to a users using "\@username", and make a checkbox in th use using "- [ ]".

+After creating an issue make sure that you delegate at least 1 assignee who is in charge of making sure that the issue is addressed (if unsure who to assign, assign yourself), and add relevant labels.

 #### Creating and removing an issue

 1. Go to the ![GitHub.com](https://github.com/)